ben44496/2021-spring-notes/211/211-instruction-manual/instruction-manual.md

 Instructions mainly taken from [here](https://answers.uillinois.edu/illinois.engineering/page.php?id=81727).
 ### Instructions (web browser)
-1. **Website Link**: Copy and paste (or click) this link in your web browser https://fastx.ews.illinois.edu
+1. **Navigate to Website**: Copy and paste (or click) this link in your web browser https://fastx.ews.illinois.edu

    When prompted, enter your NetID and Illinois password.